Huey P. Newton

-Huey Percy Newton (February 17, 1942 – August 22, 1989) was an African-American revolutionary and political activist.
-Newton was most notable for being a co-founder of the Black Panther Party where he operated the organization as the de facto leader.
-Newton crafted the Party's ten-point manifesto with Bobby Seale in 1966.
+Huey Percy Newton (February 17, 1942 – August 22, 1989) was an African American revolutionary and political activist who co-founded the Black Panther Party in 1966.
+He ran the party as its first leader and crafted its ten-point manifesto with Bobby Seale.
+Under his leadership, the Party organized numerous social programs and community events, but also advocated for collective defense and threatened political violence.